Argentine President Milei warns economic shock unavoidable in maiden speech | Politics

 The major grains exporter needs to revamp a creaking $44 billion loan program with the International Monetary Fund (IMF), while Milei needs to navigate ties with important trade partners China and Brazil, whom he criticized during the campaign.
 Milei takes over from unpopular outgoing center-left President Fernandez, but will need to negotiate with rivals as his libertarian coalition only has a small bloc in Congress.
 He has allied with the main conservative grouping.

 That has already had an impact.
-He has moderated his tone in the last few weeks, packed his first Cabinet with mainstream conservatives rather than ideological libertarian allies, and put more radical ideas like dollarization onto the back burner.
-That has helped buoy the markets and reassure voters.
+He has moderated his tone in the last few weeks, packed his first Cabinet with mainstream conservatives rather than ideological libertarian allies, and on Sunday he did not mention dollarization in his speeches.
+Argentina will also remain part of the Paris Agreement on climate change, Milei's new

+climate diplomat told Reuters on Sunday, despite his past comments that global warming is a hoax.

+The moderate tilt has buoyed markets and reassured voters.
+"I think he will do well.
+For legal and Congressional reasons he'll end up having to focus on more coherent things," said Laura Soto, 35, a restaurant employee in Buenos Aires.
-'CHANGE WAS NECESSARY' To fix the economic mess, Milei has chosen mainstream conservative Luis Caputo to helm the economy ministry, with a close Caputo ally Santiago Bausili as the central bank chief.

-Milei is expected to lay out a more detailed economic plan on Tuesday or Wednesday, sources from his team told Reuters.
-The ceremony's guests included Ukrainian President Volodymyr Zelenskiy, Hungarian Prime Minister Viktor Orban and a U.S. delegation.
+To fix the economic mess, Milei has chosen mainstream Luis Caputo to helm the economy ministry, with a close Caputo ally Santiago Bausili as the central bank chief.
+Milei and Caputo are expected to lay out a more detailed economic plan early next week, which will focus on reducing spending and closing the fiscal deficit.

+"We are going to put the country back on its feet and make Argentina great again," Milei said in a later short address to supporters from the presidential palace balcony, echoing former U.S. leader Donald Trump's slogan.
+"It's the end of the populist night and the rebirth of a prosperous and liberal Argentina."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)